-And still, these little changes can help you to get great results very quickly and keep you motivated to achieve all your goals.
+And still, these small changes can help you achieve great results quickly and stay motivated to reach all your goals.

 1. Weights